The Exorcist: The Crucifix Scene

 The film came out in 1973 and a senate led special counsel was investigating the Watergate scandal.
 The Nixon Administration’s involvement in that scandal shook the country’s trust in its highest office.
 Earlier that year the same administration signed a peace accord with Vietnam, ending the country’s involvement in the war.
 Along with massive cultural shifts, it’s safe to say the foundation of the country’s Judeo Christian values were showing severe cracks.
 What could be more foundational than the love between a parent and their child?

 Though Chris, played by the brilliant Ellen Burstyn, and her daughter Regan, the iconic Linda Blair, are a broken family(another allusion to America’s fractured foundations)they seem happy.
 They share a strong mother/daughter connection.
 However, Regan, a pre-teen sweetheart, begins to show real signs of disturbing behavior.
-She tells her mother about a new friend, Captain Howdy, a seemingly innocuous name for an ancient demon communicating with her through a Ouija board.
+She tells her mother about a new friend, Captain Howdy, a seemingly innocuous name for an ancient demon communicating with her through her Ouija board.
 After Captain Howdy gets its hooks into Regan her sweet persona is lost, replaced by a demon.

 Upon first viewing, it seems to be a straight forward demonic possession film focusing on evil corrupting the innocent.
 But upon closer inspection, an implicit explanation for the film is that of a girl becoming a woman.
 Many parents will go on and on about the horrors of their angelic child hitting puberty and raging through their teenage years as vengeful, selfish demons.
 Once Regan introduces Captain Howdy to both her mother and the story, she changes.